stanmart1/readagain-school/upload-api/README.md

 ## Deployment

-Files are stored in Coolify persistent storage at `/data/storage`.
+Files are stored in Coolify persistent storage at `/app/storage`.
-No authentication required - public upload endpoint.
+No authentication required - public upload endpoint with file validation middleware.